gkaissis/Newcomers/README.md

   - Arial 11 pts. for the text
   - 1.5 pt. line spacing
   - _italics_ for latin terms or standard terms (e.g. _quasi-mesenchymal_)
-  - don't use bold or underlined
+  - Don't use bold or underlined
-  - colour references to include later or anything else yellow
+  - Colour references to include later or anything else yellow

 - For monospaced text, please use [Fira Code](https://github.com/tonsky/FiraCode).
 It's a great font for your editor, too!